End of the World

-- It is at this point, Jesus Christ sets up his earthly kingdom from Jerusalem, and reigns for a thousand years.
+- It is at this point, Jesus Christ sets up his kingdom, and reigns on earth from Jerusalem for a thousand years.

 - At the end of this thousand years, Satan is released from his chains, that he might go out and deceive the nations.

-- He is able to gather a large force, as the sand of the sea, referred to as Gog and Magog.
+- He is able to gather an innumerable force, as the sand of the sea, referred to as Gog and Magog.
 This assembled force from all over the earth, attacks the camp of the saints, i.e., Jerusalem.